 Don't Be Afraid of Falsies

-False lashes can be intimidating, but the right pair can completely transform eye makeup for older women.
+False lashes can be intimidating, but the right pair can completely transform eye makeup for older people.
 MoxieLash suggests using a realistic lash, like their Wifey Lash ($40), to open and lift the eyes.
 Before you say false lashes aren't for you, hear us out.
 These aren't the false lashes that require lash glue and seemingly impossible skills—they're magnetic lashes that are super easy to apply.
 First, apply MoxieLash's Magnetic Liquid Eyeliner ($45) in short small strokes.
 Then, use a pair of tweezers to help place lashes on the liner and see them magnetize.

 Highlight With Concealer